lackofbindings/ORLModules/README.md

 2. Furality-style with a separate channel (AL band) map and sweep (direction) map.
 3. A simplified Furality-style mode that loses the 4th AL band in favor of packing in the sweep (direction) map into the alpha channel, thus only requiring one texture.

-This module also features a toggle to flip the direction of the sweep, since some shaders (Poiyomi, Furality, SCSS) interpret the sweep map differently.
+This module also features a toggle to flip the direction of the sweep, since some shaders (Poiyomi) interpret the sweep map differently.

-#### 2nd Emission
+### 2nd Emission

 This module adds a secondary emission texture slot.
 It provides its own tint color, UV channel, and RGB channel options.
 It shares the same tiling, offsets, sampler, and keyword with the base emission slot.

+### Gradient Map (Grab Pass)

+This module multiplies the albedo by a grab pass, where the grab pass has been mapped to a color gradient based on its luminance value (think "Color Ramp" in Blender or "Gradient Map" in Photoshop).
+This is mostly a novelty, but could be used to make a glass surface that stylizes other objects viewed through it.

 ## How to Install